-1 Sonora-Mono State Highway in Tuolumne County to inspect the tract of land and discuss the 2 possibility of forming a committee to inaugurate an Odd Fellows Recreation area in the Sierra.
-3 Election of officers of such an organization was completed and the committee was formed 4

-(Exhibit A - Committee Minutes).
+November 28, 1948 - Delegates from the aforementioned lodges met at Sylvan Lodge on Sonora-Mono State Highway in Tuolumne County to inspect the tract of land and discuss the possibility of forming a committee to inaugurate an Odd Fellows Recreation area in the Sierra.
+Election of officers of such an organization was completed and the committee was formed (Exhibit A - Committee Minutes).